GenSpectrum/LAPIS-SILO/doc/config.md

 `ConfigSpecification`, in its constructor, rather than using the `=` syntax in the class definition, to keep one source of truth for both the help text and the actual run time.

+include/config/config_interface.h

+The `Config` concept, and the `getConfig<Config>` function.

+include/config/config_specification.h

+`ConfigSpecification`, describing the "metadata" on a Config struct, using `ConfigValueSpecification` for each field.

+include/config/verified_config_source.h

+The result of the verification (`verify` method), input for `getConfig`.

+include/config/config_key_path.h

+Source-independent abstraction for a configuration key.

+include/config/config_value.h

+`ConfigValue`: A parsed value from user config input.

+`ConfigValueSpecification`: XXX move?

+__
+include/config/config_source_interface.h

+Declares the `verify` method.

+include/config/source/

+Contains the source "backends".